ls228/Sudoku/README.md

 This is a simple sudoku game.

-# Setup for a group

-Commands to run the project from terminal (You may have to install maven if the commands fail):
+### Commands to run the project from terminal (You may have to install maven if the commands fail):

 - Run javaFX: `mvn clean compile javafx:run`
 - Run tests: `mvn clean compile test`